handsomevictor/solana_trading_bot/readme.md

 This project aims to provide a better tool for people to trade on Web3 most famous exchanges like https://jup.ag/ etc.

+JUP is mainly for swapping tokens, and I will only use it (instead of using limit orders) to trade.

 This project belongs to @handsomevictor only, all the open-source strategies are without any warranty, and the author is not responsible for any loss caused by using this project.